BlocProtocol/BLOC-wiki/docs/mining/XMR-Stak-index.md

 * You can find the latest releases and precompiled binaries on GitHub under [Releases](https://github.com/fireice-uk/xmr-stak/releases)
 * Or compile yourself using the [Source code](https://github.com/fireice-uk/xmr-stak)
 * [Compile instructions](https://github.com/fireice-uk/xmr-stak/blob/master/doc/compile.md) from XMR-Stak Github.

+## **Choose your mining pool**

+You can find a complete list of the BLOC mining pools available on the [BLOC MINING](https://bloc.money/mining) section of our website.
+We suggest you to select the nearest mining pool following your location for the best mining experience and results.

 ## **BLOC Configuration**